segmentio/segment-docs/src/connections/destinations/catalog/lazy-lantern/index.md

 ### Manual Setup

 1. From the Segment web app, click **Catalog**.
-2. Search for "Lazy Lantern" in the Catalog, select it, and choose which of your sources to connect the destination to.
+2. Search for "Lantern" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Enter the "API Key" into your Segment Settings UI which you can find from your Lazy Lantern dashboard [settings page](https://app.lazylantern.com).
+3. Enter the "API Key" into your Segment Settings UI which you can find from your Lantern dashboard [settings page](https://app.lazylantern.com).

 ### Next Steps
- - Lazy Lantern needs one week of training on your data before it can perform accurate anomaly detection.
-The countdown on the Lazy Lantern dashboard lets you know when the training period will be completed.
+ - Lantern needs one week of training on your data before it can perform accurate anomaly detection.
+The countdown on the Lantern dashboard lets you know when the training period will be completed.
- - During the training period, a debug view on the dashboard will let you verify your data is flowing correctly from Segment to Lazy Lantern.
+ - During the training period, a debug view on the dashboard will let you verify your data is flowing correctly from Segment to Lantern.
- - Alerts will be delivered by the Lazy Lantern Slack bot.
-Follow the easy instructions on the dashboard to add Lazy Lantern to Slack.
+ - Alerts will be delivered by the Lantern Slack bot.
+Follow the easy instructions on the dashboard to add Lantern to Slack.